Mother Gothel: Mother Knows Best: A Tale of the Old Witch

 On Rapunzel's eighth birthday, the Odd Sisters come to find Gothel has gone totally mad.
 She is dressing like the sisters and claims she is one of them.
 While the sisters are stunned and put off by this, they agree to help Gothel by attempting to use Rapunzel's hair to resurrect Primrose and Hazel.
-Mrs. Lovelace walks in and discovers them, screaming in the middle of the dark ceremony.
-As a result, Mrs Lovelace is killed, Mrs Tiddlebottom's memory is wiped, and the Odd Sisters put Rapunzel and her new pet Pascal to sleep.
+Lovelace walks in and discovers them, screaming in the middle of the dark ceremony.
+As a result, Lovelace is killed, Tiddlebottom's memory is wiped, and the Odd Sisters put Rapunzel and her new pet Pascal to sleep.
 Gothel stores them in a tower and for the next decade Rapunzel sleeps, unaware that rather than having a happy childhood, she has been asleep the whole time, with Gothel using her hair to keep herself young.

 Following the events of the previous book, the Odd Sisters are trapped in the realm of mirrors.
 When Gothel reaches out to them, they reveal Rapunzel has awakened, and that they cannot help Gothel.
 When Gothel snaps at them in anger, the sisters refuse to help, and watch what transpires from their mirrors.
 Through their influence, Flynn Rider arrives at the tower while Gothel is away to check on her sisters, and he and Rapunzel escape.
 The events after this mirror those of the film, as the Odd Sisters watch with glee as Gothel eventually dies when Flynn cuts Rapunzel's hair and she falls out of the tower, turning to dust.

 In the sixth book The Odd Sisters, it is revealed she is the younger sister of the Odd Sisters, having been born following the events that led to the creation of the Odd Sisters.